rbbb/marytts-lang-ja/README.md

 Supports the following:
 - allophones (phonemes) for Korean, no long vowels (would require semantic information, barely differentiated in modern Korean), no complex phonemes (such a h morphing) as it is left to the HMM to differentiate them
-- hangul (Korean script) to phonemes
+- hangul (Korean script) to phonemes, with phoneme composition rule (end consonant moves to the next vowel, etc...)
 - hanja (Sino-Korean ideograms) pronunciation, no pronunciation disambiguation (suc as Kim in names becomes keum in nouns, as this would require semantic information)
 - support for basic date/time/number expansion
 - spells out Latin alphabet text